pbek/qownnotesapi/README.md

 QOwnNotesAPI is the Nextcloud / ownCloud API App for [QOwnNotes](http://www.qownnotes.org), the open source notepad for Linux, macOS and Windows, that works together with the notes application of Nextcloud/ownCloud.

-The only purpose of this App is to provide API access to your ownCloud server for your QOwnNotes desktop installation, you cannot use this Nextcloud/ownCloud App for anything else, if you don't have QOwnNotes installed on your desktop computer!
+The only purpose of this App is to provide API access to your Nextcloud / ownCloud server for your QOwnNotes desktop installation, you cannot use this Nextcloud / ownCloud App for anything else, if you don't have QOwnNotes installed on your desktop computer!

 ## Installation from git repository